menu

 Roselawn is a suburban neighborhood (based on population density) located in Cincinnati, Ohio.

 Roselawn real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Roselawn neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics